jostylr/pieceful-programming/project.md

 them as processed.
 Instead, it will receive a function that, given an index, will provide back the value of the argument.
 Not entirely clear on the use case, but simple code.

+## Packages

+This generates the file that directs what packages to monitor and process.

+Each package is full to the left.
+Tabbed in are sublines.
+Those lines have "command: arg1,arg2,..."

+Commands:  pf is the list of other pieceful packages to depend on.
+They need to be tested and then rsynced over into node_modules for the package that needs it.

+    0.1.0
+    -minimal
+    pf: core, commonmark, underpipes
+    -commonmark
+    dp: commonmark 0.28.1